Plymouth Brush Removal Services

 Plymouth’s USDA Zone 6b climate influences optimal brush removal timing.
 Best practices include:

-- Winter (Dec–March): frozen ground minimizes soil compaction and wildlife disturbance
+- Winter (Dec–March): Frozen ground minimizes soil compaction and wildlife disturbance

-- Early Spring (March–April): before nesting season, after ground thaws
+- Early Spring (March–April): Before nesting season, after ground thaws

-- Late Fall (Oct–Nov): after breeding season, before ground freezes
+- Late Fall (Oct–Nov): After breeding season, before ground freezes

 Post-Removal Site Restoration & Stormwater Management in Compliance with Plymouth's MS4 Program